pachyderm/pachyderm/examples/spouts/spout101/README.md

 ***Example walkthrough***

 1. We have a Docker Hub image of this example ready for you.
-    However, you can choose to build your own and push it to your repository.
+    However, you can choose to build your own and push it to your organization's registry.

     In the `examples/spouts/spout101` directory,
     make sure to update the `CONTAINER_TAG` and `DOCKER_ACCOUNT` in the `Makefile` accordingly,